betterify-in/andromeda-hugo/content/blog/Hello-Welcome-to-Betterify!!.md

   name: "Betterify"
   image: "images/author/betterify.png"
 type: regular
-tags: ["Google", "Docs", "Drawing", "Apps Script"]
+tags: ["Google", "Google Docs", "Google Drawing"]
-categories: ["Investing", "Personal Finance", "How To"]
+categories: ["Investing", "Personal Finance", "How To", "Google"]
 # meta description
 description: "At Betterify we help small companies and startups in Better Financial and Wealth Management.
-Want to know how to?
+Want to know how we help?
 Welcome to Betterify!!"
 draft: false
 ---
 {{< toc >}}